 Contemplative Studies Unit

 This year, the Contemplative Studies Unit especially invites proposals addressing the role of different epistemologies relative to Contemplative Studies, comparative or otherwise.
-Individual papers could find a home in currently listed panels, especially, comparatively, with Microphenomenology, Imagination, Interrogating gender, or the Anne Klein panel.
+Particularly we are looking for papers on:

 Statement of Purpose